explorable-viz/esop2025/author-response/response.md

 ### Sections 1 and 2 (Intro/Overview)

+- Introduce the basic idea of "data transparency" with a simpler example (where the visualisation choices themselves are not a distraction
 - Expand on differences between new approach vis-a-vis POPL 2022 approach (R1):
   - Explain why POPL 2022 approach doesn't directly support related inputs, and how a simple family of operators (projections with conjugates) can be used both to recover the POPL 2022 approach precisely in the new setting and formally explain brushing-and-linking.
-  - Show how projections-with-conjugates (a form of biproduct) support more focused queries, with a new simple example.
+  - Show how projections-with-conjugates (a form of biproduct) support more focused queries, using the new simpler example to illustrate.

 ### Sections 3 and 4 (Graph Operators/Semantics)